0xPolygonHermez/zkevm-node/docs/production-setup.md

 ## Requirements

-- All components have docker images available on docker hub, os it's important that you have an account to download and use them, please check the links below for more details:
+- All components have docker images available on docker hub, so it's important that you have an account to download and use them, please check the links below for more details:
   - [docker: Get-started](https://www.docker.com/get-started)
   - [docker hub](https://hub.docker.com)

-Some of the images are still private, so make sure to login before trying to download them.
+Some of the images are still private, so make sure to login and check if you have access to the [Hermez organization](https://hub.docker.com/orgs/hermeznetwork) before trying to download them.
 Once you have docker installed on your machine, run the following command to login:

 ```bash
 docker login